bschulz81/AcceleratedLinearAlgebra/README.md

 3) add functions for statistics, function minimization, auto differentiation, optimization, differential equations

 # Version history
+### 19.12.2025
+optimized the OpenMP pragmas for slightly more performance.
+Added fixes to enable compilance with OpenMP 6.0 which deprecated reductions with a - sign.

 ### 10.11.2025
 make DataBlock a base class of DataBlock Container to simplify syntax.
 Clean Up memory at the end of sparsetests.cpp